stackbit-projects/exceptbusiness-ed98d/src/pages/index.md

 title: Home
 sections:
   - type: hero_section
-    title: The Lifestyle Club For Entrepreneur passionate
+    title: The Lifestyle Club For Entrepreneur Passionate
     subtitle: Live the life that drives success
     content: >
       **We are not a usual business club**.
 Except.Business is your go-to guide